 During our honeymoon, our waitress brought us a celebratory treat for our honeymoon.
 It was a nice touch and something we appreciated, but it doesn’t affect my review of the restaurant either way, as this is probably not something most guests will receive.
 Still, if you’re celebrating something on your trip, it would be wise to note this when you make your advance dining reservations.

 Dessert at Kona Cafe was also excellent and offered a bit of Island flair.
-The Kilauea Torte, Chocolate Fondue, and Pineapple Upside-down Cake are all excellent choices, and are very appropriate choices for the restaurant.
+The Kilauea Torte and Chocolate Fondue are both excellent choices, and are very appropriate choices for the restaurant.
 They’re all also reasonably priced, so even if you can’t do an entire meal at Kona Cafe, it may be worthwhile to stop over to enjoy dessert before relaxing on the beach to enjoy the sunset.

 Are you a fan of Kona Cafe?
 If so, is it for the food, for the Polynesian ambiance, or for some other reason?
-Share your thoughts in the comments!
+Have a favorite dish here?
+Share your thoughts in the comments.